TCF Tout Public (TP) - Free Online Test

 Table of Contents

-The Test de Connaissance du Français Tout Public (TCF TP) is the official exam used to show your level of French if you’re not a native speaker.
+The Test de Connaissance du Français Tout Public (TCF TP) is one of the TCF exam types and the official exam used to show your level of French if you’re not a native speaker.
 Managed by France Éducation International, it places you on the CEFR scale, from beginner (A1) to advanced (C2).

 In this guide, we’ll explain what the TCF TP is, why it matters, and how you can prepare for it step by step.
 First, let’s see what TCF Tout Public exactly is: